-She began to experience chest pain.
-Remembering her father’s experience with heart disease, she wondered if it could be angina.
+Karen began to experience chest pain over the next months and wondered if it could be angina.
 It got so bad she went to emergency.
 The verdict was the same: anxiety.

 Karen was skeptical.
 “The only thing I was anxious about was the chest pain I was having.”
 But she wanted to believe there was nothing wrong with her heart.
 So she went home again, equipped with nitroglycerin to spray under her tongue in the event of more chest pain.

 As her chest pain increased, Karen had another stress test.
 This time, the doctor sent her straight to hospital, where further testing revealed six major blockages in her arteries.
 Within a few days, she had quadruple bypass surgery.

 Problem: Mental health impacts make a tough road harder

 Karen’s story doesn’t surprise Dr. Paula Harvey, director of cardiovascular research at Women’s College Hospital in Toronto.
 One study showed that women who mention stress along with physical symptoms of cardiac disease are much more likely to be diagnosed with anxiety than men reporting exactly the same thing.
 But delays in diagnosis can be fatal.

 Meanwhile, many women are not screened for depression after a diagnosis of heart disease or stroke.
 That’s another big oversight.